 He was a scholar and a folklorist responsible for the creation of the folklore museum in Lefkás town.
 He was born in Kavalos on the island which is near to Sfakiotes so the folklore museum there is also named after him.

 The folklore museum is a continuation of the history of Lefkás from where the Archeological museum In Lefkás Town finished.
 As you may recall I said previously that there was a big gap in the history of Lefkás from when the Romans left until the Venetians turn up in the 15th century.
+Other museums in Lefkás details other aspects of Lefkadian life but these are based outside of Lefkas town.

 The folklore museum covers the period from the Venetians in the 15th century, through the Ottoman Empire, French, British and finally when they are free to rule themselves.
+There is also Santa Maura fort Lefkás if you wish to see the result of these battles.

-At the start it documents the newspapers, geography and men’s occupations like the ball game they used to play which is like boules.
+At the start, it documents the newspapers, geography and men’s occupations like the ball game they used to play which is like boules.
 It also talks about the activities of the market place or the special events of Easter and Faneromeni which is coming up on Monday 17th June.

 The emphasis here though is very much on female life as the are drawers upon drawers of women’s clothes, there is household linen and how it was made in the first place, carpets, examples of food that they ate including information about wine, olive oil, Eglouvi lentils and bread.